adambabik/es6-comprehensions/README.md

 Array comprehensions progressed to the Draft ECMAScript 6 Specification.
 It doesn't mean that there will be no changes or that array comprehensions will be included in the final ES6 Specification.

 ES6 defines also [iterators](http://tc39wiki.calculist.org/es6/iterators/) that can be used together with [for-of loops](http://tc39wiki.calculist.org/es6/for-of/) that can be used in array comprehensions.
 This translator does **not** support iterators in `for-of` loops.
 It translates `for-of` loops to plain `for` loops.
-Thus, supports only plain JS arrays.
+Thus, it supports only plain JS arrays.

 ## TODO